Onsen UI

 Onsen UI is an open-source UI framework and components for HTML5 hybrid mobile app development, based on PhoneGap / Cordova.
 It allows developers to create mobile apps using Web technologies like CSS, HTML5, and JavaScript.
-While it was originally based on AngularJS and supported jQuery, with its version 2, Onsen UI has become JavaScript framework-agnostic, meaning developers can create mobile apps with or without any JavaScript framework.
-Onsen UI also provides comprehensive tools and services through Monaca, both products are developed by the same company.
+While it was originally based on AngularJS and supported jQuery, with version 2, Onsen UI has become JavaScript framework-agnostic, meaning developers can create mobile apps with or without any JavaScript framework.
+Onsen UI also provides comprehensive tools and services through Monaca, as both products are developed by the same company.
 Onsen UI was created in 2013.